2sic/app-counter/readme.md

 The Counter App doesn't use any app settings or app resources.

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD)

+## History

+* 2021-09 v3
+    * Updated to best-practices of 2sxc 12.05
+    * Hybrid, so it works with Oqtane
+    * Tested to look good on Bootstrap5